Marika Lindström

 Marika Lindström (born 25 November 1946) is a Swedish actress who has appeared in numerous films in her native Sweden as well as appearing in TV shows such as Emma åklagare and Tre kärlekar.
-Marika Lindström has long been a part of the ensemble at Stockholm City Theatre and is married to a Swedish actor, Ingvar Hirdwall.
+Marika Lindström has long been a part of the ensemble at Stockholm City Theatre and was married to a Swedish actor, Ingvar Hirdwall.
 She acts in Vår tid är nu which is broadcast on SVT since 2017.